Indonesian Navy: 1965 onwards

 Starting the 1980s the Navy began to modernize combat equipment.
 Ships made in Eastern Europe that has been the core strength of the Navy in the era of the 1960s and 1970s were not suited to meet the growing and changing needs for the navy and its branches (saving for its submarines and several corvettes and frigates, the submarines were retired in 1990).
 The worsening relations between Indonesia and the Soviet Union after the overthrow of President Sukarno resulted a cessation of military cooperation between the two countries and the Warsaw Pact.
 Therefore, the Navy switched once more to using Western technology to modernize the power and ability to buy warships, logistics vessels and other major combat equipment from various countries.
 Included among those commissioned during the Suharto presidency were and from the Netherlands, from West Germany, fast patrol boat from South Korea, and the GAF Nomad patrol aircraft from Australia.
 In 1993 the Navy also received 39 ships from the former Volksmarine (East German Navy), including 16 s, 14 Frosch-class landing ship tanks (LSTs), and 9 Kondor II-class minessweepers.
 Aside from these the Navy reorganized its forces.
 In 1984, as part of an-Armed Forces wide unit reorganization, the former Naval Regions, which in turn governed Naval Bases and Naval Districts and subordinate Naval Stations and Naval Air Stations, were turned into Main Naval Bases of the Navy Fleet Commands, divided from the formerly unified National Fleet Command on the basis of the Western and Eastern Squadrons of the Fleet.
-The National Fleet Command by the late 1960s was briefly split into two operational fleets – the Ocean Fleet Force (for defense operations abroad) and the Archipelago Fleet (for local defense operations within Indonesia), until these were fused into a unified command in 1970.
+The National Fleet Command by the late 1960s was briefly split into two operational fleets – the Ocean Fleet Force (for defence operations abroad) and the Archipelago Fleet (for local defence operations within Indonesia), until these were fused into a unified command in 1970.